98% First time Pass Rate on the NREMT Written Exam! (National Average is 70%)

 - Sundays, 9am - 5pm (8/8, 8/15, 8/29) (Outside Kerr Hall)

 *DATES SUBJECT TO CHANGE DUE TO CORONAVIRUS RESPONSE AND RESTRICTIONS

 EMT CPR Requirement

-Per California Code of Regulations Title 22, EMT Program Requirements, all EMT students are required to provide documentation that they have completed CPR training equivalent to the current American Heart Association’s Guidelines for Cardiopulmonary Resuscitation and Emergency Cardiovascular Care at the Healthcare Provider level BEFORE the first day of class.A qualifying course must :
+Per California Code of Regulations Title 22, EMT students must complete a CPR training equivalent to the current American Heart Association’s Guidelines for Cardiopulmonary Resuscitation and Emergency Cardiovascular Care at the Healthcare Provider level.

 - Provide training in “Basic Life Support/BLS”, or be designed "for Healthcare Professionals” or "Professional Rescuers"

 - Include care for adults, children, and infants

 - Be valid through the end of the EMT course